“Living by faith includes the call to something greater than cowardly self-preservation.”

-The primary performance criteria of a professional-grade plane, chisel, or handsaw is not how it looks or how much it costs but that it cut extraordinarily well.
+The primary performance criteria one should demand a professional-grade plane, chisel, or handsaw satisfy is not how it looks or how much it costs but that it cut extraordinarily well.
 This high degree of sharpness depends on the following three factors:

 1.1 Crystalline Structure of the Steel: The crystalline structure of the blade’s steel is the primary determining factor in sharpness since a blade cannot be made sharper than the carbide crystals exposed at the cutting edge will permit.
-If the crystals are large and isolated, instead of small and evenly distributed, sharpness will suffer.
-Impurities like sulfur, phosphorus and silica harm crystal formation.
-Chemicals such as chrome and molybdenum are added to most tool steels nowadays to overcome the negative effects of these impurities, decrease manufacturing costs, and eliminate the need for advanced blacksmithing skills, but an unfortunate side effect of these alloys is their tendency to develop large carbide crystals which reduce sharpness.
+If the crystals are large, loose and isolated, instead of small, well-supported and evenly distributed, sharpness will suffer.
+Excessive amounts of impurities such as sulfur, phosphorus and silica harm crystal formation.
+Chemicals such as chrome and molybdenum are added to most tool steels nowadays to overcome the negative effects of these impurities, decrease manufacturing costs, and to eliminate the need for advanced blacksmithing skills, but an unfortunate side effect of these alloys is their tendency to develop relatively isolated, large clumps of carbide crystals which reduce sharpness.
 Consequently, a professional-grade Japanese blade will be made from a pure high-carbon steel like Hitachi Metal’s Shirogami (White-label steel) No.1 and No.2, Aogami (Blue-label steel) No.1 and No.2, or Sweden’s Assab K120 steel.
 See this post and this post for further explanation.

 1.3 Skills of the Sharpener: The finest blade forged by the world’s best blacksmith will become no sharper than the physical skills and diligence of the person who maintains and sharpens it.
 There are no shortcuts, tricks, books, videos or classes that can transfer those skills through osmosis.
-I have shared information through the series of 29 articles on this blog that will help, but the end-user must develop the skills in their own eye and hands through their own efforts.
-Fortunately, anyone with two hands, at least one eye and some determination can obtain professional-level sharpening skills.
+I have shared information through the series of 30 articles on this blog that will help, but the end-user must develop the necessary skills in their own eye and hands through their own efforts.
+Fortunately, anyone with at least 1.5 hands, one eye and some determination can obtain professional-level sharpening skills.
 Please do it.